Using your Health Insurance Card

-The year, the month, your date of birth and your sex appear on the card.
+- Date of birth: The year, month and day of your birth appear on the card.

 You should receive a renewal form 3 months before your card expires.
 Make sure to renew your card before this date.
 Otherwise, you will have to pay for the cost of covered services you receive and then apply with us for a reimbursement.

 Generally, the expiry of your Health Insurance Card coincides with that of your driver's licence, if you have one.
 You can therefore renew both at the same time.

 Your photo and signature are digitized and displayed on your card.
 Certain persons are exempt from having to provide their photo or their signature.
 In this case, the mention "valide sans photo" or "valide sans signature" will appear instead of the missing photo or signature.

 You can affix a sticker on the back of your Health Insurance Card if you wish to consent to organ and tissue donation.

 A reference number can be found on the back of health insurance cards issued after January 24, 2018.